systechafrica/systechafrica.github.io/introduction/introduction.md

     pension scheme pensioners and their related beneficiaries.

--   **Accounting Module:** The Accounting module manages the financial records and their related reports of a pension scheme.
+-   **Accounting Module:** The Accounting module manages the financial records and their related reports in a pension scheme.

 -   **Investments module:** The investments module manages the various investments asset classes or categories of a pension scheme.